Energy Storage Solutions Program in Connecticut - EnergyBot

 $162.50 $450 $600 +50%

-Commercial incentives stay flat regardless of enrolled MW, but the incentive value will depend on the customer type: small commercial, large commercial, or industrial.
+Starting in 2025, commercial incentives also use a declining block incentive, with the value of the incentive based on the size of the system: small, medium, or large.
 There is also an adder for systems that service priority customers, i.e. customers located on grid edge, critical facilities, small businesses, and customers replacing a fossil fuel generator.
+Tranche 3 is missing 13.9 MW, as Tranche 2 was overallocated by that amount.

 Installed Capacity